 The Vorlesungsverzeichnisse for the university and Pädagogische Hochschule are published several months before each semester begins, so you will have ample time to look them over.
-They are most conveniently available in an online database format or will be made available as PDF documents.
+They are available in an online database format.

 A Vorlesungsverzeichnis is a comprehensive but also somewhat daunting key to making course selections.
 Therefore, AYF students will also be provided with a list of courses at the university and Pädagogische Hochschule recommended by the Resident Director.